inBeat/inbeat-website/content/top-influencers/tiktok/food/_index.md

 ---
-title: Top 10 Food TikTok Influencers In 2023
+title: Top 10 Food TikTok Influencers In 2024
 description: >-
-  Find top food TikTok influencers in 2023.
+  Find top food TikTok influencers in 2024.
 Most popular hashtags: #stitch #duet #fyp.
 platform: TikTok
-hits: 13572
+hits: 13631
-text_top: Discover the most popular TikTok profiles on inBeat.
+text_top: See the most popular TikTok influencers on inBeat.
-text_bottom: Our search engine has 13572 TikTok influencers like this for you to contact.
+text_bottom: Our platform holds 13631 TikTok influencers like this for you to work with.
 profiles:
   - username: "foodysporn"
     fullname: >-